-Mindfulness, for beginners, may feel like an intimidating practice.
-Well, if you are new to the art of mindfulness, you should know that mindfulness is a powerful tool that can deal with various mental health challenges and symptoms.
+Mindfulness Therapy: For beginners, mindfulness may feel like an intimidating practice.
+Well, if you are new to the art of Mindfulness Therapy, you should know that mindfulness is a powerful tool that can deal with various mental health challenges and symptoms.
 It is one of the most accessible ways to alleviate stressors and promote relaxation.

 Mindfulness is about living in the present moment and noticing what is around you and the feeling that is inside you.
 With mindfulness, you’ll be able to remove the extra layer of thought that you usually attach to people, things, and events.

 Now, by working with a Mindfulness Therapist, you may receive positive therapeutic benefits at a faster rate.
 Here are a few areas where mindfulness therapy can enhance mental health.

 Mindfulness can better help you in controlling your emotions, which is beneficial for coping with depression.
 The practice allows you to be present at the moment, rather than sinking into the deep ocean of negative thoughts, self-criticism, and rejection.